MoisesTabar/CovidReportsAPI/README.md

 * [How to use](#how-to-use)

 ## General info
 This project is being created with the purpose of reporting the violations taken to prevent the SarsCoV-2 virus.
-This API works as a fast report generator and visualizer of the dairy cases in the world, specific countries and your in your current location.
+This API works as a fast report generator and visualizer of the dairy cases in the world, specific countries and your in your current location. <b>Report generation only available for Dominican Republic</b>.

 ## Technologies
 This project is created with: